secbuster/dcrlnd/docs/code_contribution_guidelines.md

 This approach has several benefits:

-- Announcing your plans to work on a feature **before** you begin work avoids duplicate work
+- Announcing your plans to work on a feature **before** you begin work avoids duplicate work.
-- It permits discussions which can help you achieve your goals in a way that is consistent with the existing architecture
+- It permits discussions which can help you achieve your goals in a way that is consistent with the existing architecture.
-- It minimizes the chances of you spending time and energy on a change that might not fit with the consensus of the community or existing architecture and potentially be rejected as a result
+- It minimizes the chances of you spending time and energy on a change that might not fit with the consensus of the community or existing architecture and potentially be rejected as a result.
-- The quicker your changes are merged to master, the less time you will need to spend rebasing and otherwise trying to keep up with the main code base
+- The quicker your changes are merged to master, the less time you will need to spend rebasing and otherwise trying to keep up with the main code base.

 <a name="Testing" />

 #### 4.2.
 Testing

-One of the major design goals of all of `lnd`'s packages and the daemon itself is to aim for a high degree of test coverage.
+One of the major design goals of all of `dcrlnd`'s packages and the daemon itself is to aim for a high degree of test coverage.
 This is financial software so bugs and regressions in the core logic can cost people real money.
 For this reason every effort must be taken to ensure the code is as accurate and bug-free as possible.
 Thorough testing is a good way to help achieve that goal.

 Unless a new feature you submit is completely trivial, it will probably be rejected unless it is also accompanied by adequate test coverage for both